PowerBI.tips

 This will expose the menu.
 With the menu open click on Options and Settings and then click on Options.

-Once the Options menu is open, click on Preview Features and then make sure the ArcGIS Maps for PowerBI preview feature is check.
+Once the Options menu is open, click on Preview Features and then make sure the ArcGIS Maps for PowerBI preview feature is checked.
 Then click OK to close the options menu.

 You should now see a new bright blue icon listed in the Visualizations window.

-Click on the ArcGIS visualization and then add the following following columns of data from the Fields window into the visual.
+Click on the ArcGIS visualization and then add the following columns of data from the Fields window into the visual:

 OK, Wow, seems like a normal map.
 So, why all the hype?
 Well, unlike other mapping visualizations, this map enhances the selection methods for points on a map.

-By clicking on the square with the black mouse arrow (highlighted with a green box here because the selection tool for the visual uses a red box) You can then click drag a red box across the map to select multiple geographical points on the map.
+By clicking on the square with the black mouse arrow you can then click-drag a red box across the map to select multiple geographical points on the map.

 Selecting points on the map will filter other visuals on the page.